Whistler's Mother (Arrested Development): Plot

-Michael (Jason Bateman) makes plans for some Bluth Company funds that recently became available and is approached by multiple family members, each wanting some of that money.
-Lindsay (Portia de Rossi) wants it to start an affair, but Michael suggests she take up charity work again.
-Lucille (Jessica Walter) wants it to pay for Buster's (Tony Hale) operation on his clicking jaw, but Michael suggests she stop coddling him.
-Tobias (David Cross) wants it for acting lessons and Gob (Will Arnett) just wants it, so Michael suggests Gob and Tobias come up with a business idea to make money themselves.
-Meanwhile, George Michael (Michael Cera) spots a man who looks just like George Sr. (Jeffrey Tambor) but with hair and tells Maeby (Alia Shawkat), but she doesn't believe him.
-George Sr.'s twin brother Oscar (also played by Tambor) is in town, and George Sr. calls Michael to ask him to give Oscar $10,000, but Michael refuses.
+Michael makes plans for some Bluth Company funds that became available and is approached by family members, each wanting some of that money.
+Lindsay wants it to start an affair, but Michael suggests she take up charity work again.
+Lucille wants it to pay for Buster's operation on his clicking jaw, but Michael suggests she stop coddling him.
+Tobias wants it for acting lessons and Gob just wants it, so Michael suggests Gob and Tobias come up with a business idea to make money themselves.
+Meanwhile, George Michael spots a man who looks just like George Sr. but with hair and tells Maeby, but she does not believe him.
+George Sr.'s twin brother Oscar is in town, and George Sr. calls Michael to ask him to give Oscar $10,000, but Michael refuses.

 Maeby, working at the banana stand, spots the same man George Michael saw.
 Lindsay finds out her hair stylist has been called up to serve in the Iraq War and decides to protest the war as her charity work.
 Michael encounters Gob and Tobias at a coffee shop and assumes they are planning to invest in such a shop, telling them to write a proposal.
-Uncle Oscar comes in after Gob and Tobias leave to ask for money then offer to sell some lemon grove land to Michael, who doesn't realize the land is worthless because the government has an easement on it.
+Oscar comes in after Gob and Tobias leave to ask for money then offer to sell some lemon grove land to Michael.
 Maeby and George Michael discuss seeing the man they believe is their grandfather in a wig and visit the prison to see if George Sr. is still there.
-Michael, now aware that the land he purchased is worthless, tries unsuccessfully to contact Oscar, while Gob and Tobias approach Michael with their investment idea, "Gobias Industries".
+Michael, now aware that the land he purchased is worthless because the government has an easement on it, tries unsuccessfully to contact Oscar.
+Gob and Tobias approach Michael with their investment idea, "Gobias Industries".
 Michael, embarrassed about his own poor investment, lies to them and says George Sr. made the deal and that no more investment money is available.